act-rules/act-rules.github.io/_rules/form-field-has-name-e086e5.md

 #### Inapplicable Example 3

-Role has explicitely been set to something that isn't a form field.
+Role has [explicitly](#explicit-role) been set to something that isn't a form field.

 ```html
 <input role="presentation" />